The Silent Threat: How Cancer Can Impact your Septic Tank System

 • Choose a product that is designed for rural septic systems.
 Rural septic systems often have longer drainfields and more challenging soil conditions than urban septic systems.
 A product that is designed for rural septic systems will be more effective at keeping your system running smoothly.
 Keep in mind, A septic tank,no matter where it is, is still a septic tank.
 City septic tanks tend to be garbage cans.

 • Look for a product that is environmentally friendly.
-Many septic tank bacteria products contain harsh chemicals that can harm the environment.(Big Box store septic tank bacteria) When choosing a product, look for one that is made with natural ingredients and is biodegradable.
+Many septic tank bacteria products contain harsh chemicals that can harm the environment.
+(Big Box store septic tank bacteria) When choosing a product, seek one with natural ingredients.
+Ensure it is biodegradable.
 Our septic tank bacteria products are the Environment Friendly and Mother Nature approved!

 How to Choose the Best Septic Tank Bacteria Product for Rural Homeowners.
 Just as the American Farmer takes excellent care of the environment, They also take care of their septic systems with our septic tank bacteria.